If you would like to support this site, please consider Donating.

 We have no more specific information for the wood of this species, but the following is a general description of wood from trees in this genus:-

-The heartwood is a lustrous brown with a coppery or purplish tinge, sometimes faintly striped; it is sharply demarcated from the thin white sapwood.
-The texture is medium; the grain straight to roey; without distinctive odour or taste.
-The wood is highly durable; it is considered easy to work; finishes smoothly; and takes a high natural polish[
+The lustrous brown heartwood has a coppery or purplish tinge, sometimes faintly striped; it is sharply demarcated from the thin layer of white sapwood.
+The texture is medium; the grain straight to roey; it is without distinctive odour or taste.
+The heartwood is rated as highly durable.
+The wood is reported to air-season slowly; kiln-dried boards were prone to surface and end checking.
+The wood is considered to be easy to work, it finishes smoothly, and takes a high natural polish.
+It is used for general construction, furniture making, wheel wright work, parquet flooring, interior trim, bobbins and shuttles, veneer, and knife handles[

 316